Do you charge a fee?

 That depends on several factors which we will try to explain as succinctly as possible here.

-We distribute eBooks through Amazon exclusively in the KDP Select program in most instances, because we have tested it and it’s been proven to produce higher royalties and profits than distributing to other eBook retailers such as iBooks, Nook, Kobo and Google Play.
-Amazon dominates the eBook market in the US and UK (the two biggest markets for eBooks in English) with at least 75% market share (learn more about Amazon’s eBook market share data here).
+We can distribute eBooks through all the major online eBook retailers including Amazon, iBooks, Nook, Kobo and Google Play, or we can distribute through Amazon exclusively in the KDP Select program.
+(We often use KDP Select because because we have tested it and it’s been proven to produce higher royalties and profits than distributing to other eBook retailers in most cases.
+Amazon dominates the eBook market in the US and UK (the two biggest markets for eBooks in English) with at least 75% market share.

 When we sell eBooks on Amazon, they pay us 70% royalties when priced between $2.99 and $9.99.
 For books priced lower than $2.99 or higher than $9.99, Amazon only pays 35% royalties.
 Regardless of how much they pay us, we split the net royalties with you 50/50.